 default

-Vietnam cost summary – 35 days with road trips!
+Vietnam – 35 days cost analysis!⬇️🤑

 I wanted to take the slow travel approach when I planned this trip.

-Slow travel is a deliberate, unhurried approach to exploring destinations, emphasizing meaningful experiences, and cultural immersion.
-Here are some benefits of slow travel using my experience to date:
+Slow travel is a deliberate, unhurried approach to exploring destinations, emphasizing meaningful experiences and cultural immersion.
+Here are some benefits of slow travel, using my experience to date:

-– Slow travel can help you save money on accommodations as I rented monthly and took local transportation. ✅
+– Slow travel can help you save money on accommodations, as I rented monthly and took local transportation. ✅

 – It allowed me to relish my surroundings, build a routine, and live like a local. ✅